-- New River and New River Head Reservoirs (Tier 2) - Sadler's Wells and New Wells Spas (Tier 2) - Post-medieval burial grounds (Tier 2) - Regents Canal, Basins and Wharves (Tier 2) - Civil War Defences (Tier 2) - St John's Street (Tier 2) - 8.33 Tier 1 priority areas are known or believed, on present evidence, to contain nondesignated heritage assets of archaeological interest of equivalent significance to scheduled monuments.
-Tier 2 priority areas are areas where there is specific evidence indicating the presence or likely presence of heritage assets of archaeological interest. - 8.34 There are two scheduled monuments in the borough St. John's Gate and the Nunnery of St. Mary de Fonte.
-These are identified on the Policies Map. - 8.35 All planning applications likely to affect important archaeological remains are required to include an Archaeological Assessment and may require trial excavations to establish the significance and vulnerability of surviving remains. - 8.36 Important archaeological remains must be retained in situ wherever reasonably practical, for example by careful design of foundations or avoiding damaging new basement excavations.
+- 8.33 There is one scheduled monument in the borough the Benedictine nunnery of St Mary, Clerkenwell, which is identified on the Policies Map. - 8.34 All planning applications likely to affect important archaeological remains are required to include an Archaeological Assessment and may require trial excavations to establish the significance and vulnerability of surviving remains.
+Historic England recommend pre-application consultation with the Greater London Archaeological Advisory Service (Historic England) for all development sites over 0.5 hectares and for smaller development sites in Archaeological Priority Areas57. - 8.35 Important archaeological remains must be retained in situ wherever reasonably practical, for example by careful design of foundations or avoiding damaging new basement excavations.
 Where preservation in situ cannot be achieved measures must be taken to mitigate the impact of proposals through archaeological fieldwork to investigate and record remains in advance of works, and subsequent analysis, publication and dissemination of the findings.
-Public benefits can be provided through revealing, conserving and interpreting significant remains or through public open days, displays, talks or educational activities. - 8.37 Protected views policies are intended to operate over the long term, to preserve and enhance important public views now and for generations to come.
+Public benefits can be provided through revealing, conserving and interpreting significant remains or through public open days, displays, talks or educational activities. - 8.36 Protected views policies are intended to operate over the long term, to preserve and enhance important public views now and for generations to come.
 The long term nature of the policies enables the policy to seek to enhance these public views where they have been adversely impacted by buildings.
 Over time when redevelopment of a building that has an adverse impact on a view (e.g. if blocks part of the view) occurs, the policy aim is for the new development to enhance the view and not to continue to adversely impact on the view.
-Islington is home to a number of protected views and landmarks including strategic views protected by the London Plan and a number of locally protected views.
-These are shown on the Policies Map and on Figure 8.2 below:
+Islington is home to protected views comprising London View Management Framework views and Local Views .
+These are shown on the Policies Map and on Figure 8.2 on the next page: